Unlock Content Over 8,500 lessons in all major subjects

 Develop an understanding of the Nullification Crisis of 1832 to include who was involved, the impact of the debate, and reactions by the President and Congress.
 Test your knowledge with a short quiz.

-We also recommend watching The Red Scare of the 1920s: Definition, Summary & Causes and The Scopes Trial and Scottsboro Trials: Summaries & Significance
+We also recommend watching The Red Scare of the 1920s: Definition, Summary & Causes and Bloody Kansas: Causes, Effects and Summary of Events

 In the South Carolina state election of 1832, attention focused on the issue of _nullification_, the concept that a state could ignore or refuse to apply federal laws.
 Those in support of nullification were gaining momentum and were well organized by the time of the elections.
 Only the merchants of Charleston and the small farmers of the up country supported the Unionist side.
 A special session of the state legislature was called, and an ordinance of nullification was adopted.
 In turn, the federal tariff acts of 1828 and 1832 were denounced and labeled unconstitutional.
 The